fornwall/rust-script/README.md

 `rust-script` run Rust files and expressions without any setup or compilation necessary.

-See the documentation at [rust-script.org](https://rust-script.org).
+See |the documentation at rust-script.org](https://rust-script.org).

 ## License